ModRanger/Cogentic/README.md

-# Tamagotchi AI Co-founder - Cyberpunk Edition 🥚
+# Cogentic- Train your CoFOunder. 🥚

 ## Project Overview
-A cyberpunk-themed AI co-founder experience, starting with an oversized, mysterious egg interface.
+Mysterious on the websit  starting with an oversized, mysterious egg interface.

 ## Design Theme
 - Cyberpunk aesthetic